Phone: +64 9 921 9999 ext 9381

 - Diploma of Teaching ECE Pasifika (UA).

-Fa'atamali'i is a lecturer for the Bachelor of Pasifika Education (ECT) and the National Diploma of Teaching ECE (Pasifika).
-She has taken up a new leadership role as a Practicum Leader for Pasifika in the South campus.
+Fa'atamali'i is the Practicum Leader for the Pasifika education at the South campus.
+She is also a lecturer for the Bachelor of Pasifika Education (ECT) and the National Diploma of Teaching ECE (Pasifika).

 Fa'atamali'i brings many years of experiences as a practitioner who worked in various teaching and management positions in the early childhood sector.
 She received the ITP New Zealand Student Excellence award, (2009) as recognition of her academic achievement and support she offered to Pasifika students in her years of study.